HPCC Frequently Asked Questions

 HPCC utilizes several mechanisms to minimize the lasting effect of these long tails, including the additional parallelization that was described in the previous post, a record oriented filesystem which ensures that each node receives an approximate similar load (in terms of number of data records processed by each node, even for variable length and/or XML record layouts) and enough instrumentation to make the user aware of the data skew levels at each step in the data workflow execution graph.

 The fundamental design concepts in HPCC are not based in the MapReduce paradigm postulated by Google in 2004.
-As a matter of fact, HPCC predates that paper by a several years.
+As a matter of fact, HPCC predates that paper by several years.

 The idea behind the way data workflows are architected in HPCC is based on high level data primitives (SORT, PROJECT, DISTRIBUTE, JOIN, etc.), exposed through the ECL language, and a powerful optimizer which, at ECL compile time, determines how these operations can be parallelized during execution, and what the execution strategy should be to achieve the highest performance in the system.